-An extrapolation of the current calibration ratio leads to a rough date for the next decontamination on May 2022.
 Scan mirror reflectivity was updated in January 2021.
-The next update is not foreseen before mid 2022.
+The next update is foreseen at the end of the year.

 4.6 SOUNDER SPECTRAL PERFORMANCES

 The goal of the spectral calibration is to provide the best estimates of spectral position of the 8461 IASI channels.